Please note: At your instructor's discretion,

 = $SYSMIS.

 *Notice the COMPUTE line's logic.
-We're
+We're telling SPSS

-the original variable's value from
+original variable's value from 11,

-new variable while a 1 will become a 10, and so on.
+variable while a 1 will become a 10, and so on.

 *Notice also, that we have to tell SPSS which variables